 MP for Airdrie and Shotts

-Kenneth Stevenson is a Labour (Co‑op) MP for Airdrie and Shotts, first elected in July 2024.
-He sits on the Procedure Committee (from December 2025) and previously served on the Border Security, Asylum and Immigration Bill committee (February–March 2025).
+Kenneth Stevenson is the Labour and Co-operative MP for Airdrie and Shotts, elected in July 2024.
+He serves on the House of Commons Procedure Committee (since December 2025) and previously sat on the Border Security, Asylum and Immigration Bill committee in early 2025.
+His voting record shows a focus on workers' rights and renters' protections.

-Declared financial interests include land and property (three entries) and gifts, benefits and hospitality from UK sources (one entry).
+Declares land and property interests (three entries) and one gift, benefit or hospitality from UK sources.

 Generated 21 February 2026